 "When someone is struggling with a situation they are frustrated with or upset about, I suggest they write down at least three reframing statements," psychotherapist Karen M. Carlucci, LCSW tells Bustle.
 "For example, if someone did not get the new job they were hoping for and is overwhelmed with disappointment, written statements such as, 'It's not the worst thing in the world I didn't get that job' or 'I am open to learning from this experience' can shift the negative, self-punishing thinking to a more positive, optimistic mindset."

-This is a technique used in cognitive behavior therapy, and it can really help make your life feel more positive.
+This is a technique used in cognitive behavioral therapy, and it can really help make your life feel more positive.
 After writing these statements down, you can then "read [them] when the negative thoughts return," Carlucci says.
 "I recommend they read them when they wake up and before going to bed."

 5How To Fake It Till You Make It

 It may feel strange at first, but stick with it until you stop feeling like it's forced.
-Feeling unconfident?
+Feeling nervous?
 Act confident.
 Feeling tired?
 Act energized.
 "Fake it, then repeat," Allende says.
 "Pretty soon you will find that faking it is not as hard, and then you will find that you are actually enjoying this."

 6How To Get Through An Anxious Moment